shimabang/PyTorch/README.md

 # Learn PyTorch for Deep Learning

-Welcome to the [Zero to Mastery Learn PyTorch for Deep Learning course](https://dbourke.link/ZTMPyTorch), the second best place to learn PyTorch on the internet (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).
+Welcome to the second best place to learn PyTorch on the internet (the first being the [PyTorch documentation](https://pytorch.org/docs/stable/index.html)).

 <div align="center">
     <a href="https://learnpytorch.io">